nfcharles/clj-orc/README.md

 The return value is the first value in the output stream.
 If no function is provided a default function will provide a default value.

 ## TODO
- * Exhaustive unit testing
- * Complex type deserializers
+ * Complex type deserializers (with appropriate unit tests)

 ## License